opensafely/documentation/docs/getting-started/tutorial/update-the-dataset-definition/index.md

    opensafely exec ehrql:v1 generate-dataset analysis/dataset_definition.py
    ```

-   and press ++enter++, you will see a new randomly generated dataset.

-   However, this time it contains the additional `age` column.
+   and press ++enter++, you will see a new randomly generated dataset which now contains the additional `age` column.

 ---